Call for Nominations of 2023 Canadian Award for Telecommunications Research

 Yongyi Mao (email: email@example.com), Chair, CATR award committee

-This year the award committee members are
+This year the award committee consists of

 For complete award procedures and names of past winners, please see: http://infotheory.ca/index.php/canadian-award-for-telecommunications-research-catr/